 Lisa and her husband, Brian, are parents to two Cutthroats: Huck '21 and Ridge '21.
 As a family, they enjoy many recreational activities together, especially weekend outings, with their pop-up camper and red canoe in tow.

 Suzanne McCarthy, a Boston native, has been teaching pre-school for 20 years and has been an assistant in the ECC 1 class (formerly Toddler Class) since 2010.

 “I feel incredibly fortunate to work in early childhood education and to have children in my life on a daily basis," Suzanne says.
 "I learn from them every day!”

-Prior to teaching at Community School, Suzanne co-operated a multicultural non-profit preschool in Boulder, Colorado for ten years, was a site observer for the Boulder Valley School District, and helped to launch a bilingual pre-school within University Hill Elementary School in Boulder.
+Prior to teaching at Sun Valley Community School, Suzanne co-operated a multicultural non-profit preschool in Boulder, Colorado for ten years, was a site observer for the Boulder Valley School District, and helped to launch a bilingual pre-school within University Hill Elementary School in Boulder.

 Suzanne and her partner, Jimmy, live in Ketchum with their dog, Abby.
 In her spare time, Suzanne loves to hike, bike, swim, travel, and watch Jimmy perform acoustic guitar in the Wood River Valley.

 Nichole Moos joined Sun Valley Community School in 2013 and is an ECC teacher in the Primary Class.

 Nichole received her BA in Early Childhood Studies from Boise State University and her MA in Early Childhood Education from West Virginia University.
 She is a National Board Certified Early Childhood Generalist and has studied the Reggio Emilia approach in Italy.

 Nichole lives in Ketchum with her husband, Aaron, and their son, Eamon, where the family loves to spend time adventuring with their adopted senior dog Macy.